-Using a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you may expect, it won’t work properly or at all if you see an error code show up.
-The specific error code provides useful information about the root of the problem, something a professional technician can use to provide solutions that much sooner.
+Using a Nest thermostat is one of the easiest ways to optimize the daily schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make changes.
+But as you might expect, it won’t work correctly or at all if you see an error code on the display.
+The precise error code offers useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much quicker.

-Let’s consider seven of the most common error codes you could encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you could solve it and the estimated cost to do so.
-Don’t forget that while the investment will ultimately hinge on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific parts required to complete repairs.
+Let’s consider seven of the most frequent error codes you might find on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you might address it and the estimated cost to do so.
+Keep in mind that while the investment will ultimately hinge on the precise Nest model, you can count on paying between $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific components needed to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is detached from the system.
-As this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the problem is resolved.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the issue is fixed.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A professional technician can examine electrical connections and wiring until they locate the root of the problem.
+The wiring might have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A professional technician can check electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not just a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not just a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll detach the power and progressively look at each wire, seeing to it that they are fully attached into the connector with the correct amount of uncovered copper.
-When they locate the malfunctioning connector, it can be swapped for a new one.
+They’ll detach the power and progressively inspect each wire, seeing to it that they are fully placed into the connector with the proper amount of bare copper.
+After they find the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is especially hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually power down.
-In the event the breakers are on, you can search a couple of other places before calling a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually turn off.
+Presuming the breakers are on, you can check a handful of other places before calling a professional technician.

-Because this error can consume your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re facing.
-You can detach the thermostat from its base and supply power with a USB cable.
-In the event it displays error code 195, you should continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it’s maybe best to contact a pro.
+Since this error can drain your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and provide power through a USB cable.
+In the event it presents error code 195, you may continue to visually check components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to detect anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This may stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
-Your technician can carefully inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician will cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still prevent you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+Even though this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 appear.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
 This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is transported using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to turn the power off as soon as possible.
-You can then contact a professional technician with the proper experience detecting and resolving electrical damage.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is sent inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and solving electrical problems.

 e73 – Critical